tetanw/SpikingDSE/README.md

 │   │   ├── run_exp.py — Run all benchmarks for a certain experiment
 │   │   └── run_map.py — Map all networks for a certain experiment
-├── SNNs/ — Code that was used to train the SRNN networks of Efficient spiking networks │   ├── model.py — PyTorch layers with the ALIF and output layer implementation │   ├── train_x.py — Code to train a certain dataset's networks │   └── extract_x.py — Code to extract input traces for a certain dataset
+├── SNNs/ — Code that was used to train the SRNN networks of Efficient spiking networks │   ├── model.py — Custom implementation of "Efficient spiking networks"'s layers │   ├── train_x.py — Code to train a certain dataset's networks │   └── extract_x.py — Code to extract input traces for a certain dataset